p489/p489/README.md

 - 👋 Hi, I’m Parishi Gupta.
 -  I’m interested in the domain of data science and I am very much fascinated by this field applications in real life.
--  I’m currently learning data science.
+-  I’m currently learning more in this domain.
+-  Happy to collaborate on projects.

 <!---